 El Badi Palace in Arabic means “the incomparable palace” and it’s a ruined palace built in the 1500s.
 El Badi Palace is very different from Bahia Palace, it’s much bigger and even if it gets quite busy, people will be very spread out around the main courtyard and other rooms, never quite giving it the crowded feeling of Bahia.
 It lacks the delicate carvings and mosaics of Bahia and with its red rocks has a rougher vibe.
 When it was built El Badi was actually designed as a lavish display of the sultans riches, built with gold, onyx and Italian marble, some of the most expensive materials of the time.
 After the fall of the Saadian dynasty however it went into a sharp period of decline, with the following sultan stripping it of its decorations to use in the construction of his own palace.
 The palace is very large so make sure to allow yourself some time to wander around all the different rooms, courtyards and museum exhibitions.
 Access to El Badi Palace costs 70 Moroccan dirham (MAD).

-Jardin Majorelle is one of the most famous and popular attractions in Marrakech.
+Jardin Majorelle is one of the most famous and popular attractions in Marrakech, and it was one of my favourite parts of my Morocco itinerary.
 Designed by the French Orientalist artist Jacques Majorelle the garden is characterised by colourful blue walls, a wide variety of plants and a tranquil atmosphere that attract tourists from all over the world.
 Construction of Jardin Majorelle started in 1923 and took almost 40 years.
 In the 1980s famous fashion designers Yves Saint-Laurent and Pierre Bergé purchased the property.
 Today it’s also the home of the Islamic Art Museum, the Berber Museum and the MUsee Yves Saint Laurent.
 If you can get there early in the morning when there aren’t too many people there you will have a lovely and peaceful experience wandering around the colourful gardens.

 When we visited it was so busy that there was a queue of people waiting to purchase their tickets and enter the garden.
 I walked to the front of the queue to ask the lady at the door if there was another way to purchase a ticket (eg. online) and she just let us queue jump, I’m not quite sure how I managed that!
 Yes I know queue jumping is wrong, but it saved us about half an hour of standing in line so I wasn’t complaining, if you’re not against queue jumping you might want to try this out too!
 We paid the lady 70 MAD each for entry, which is the usual price anyway so it’s not like we bribed her.